 In 2005, WHO, the Pan American Health Organization (PAHO), Chilean Ministry of Health and ILO requested that the National Institute for Occupational Safety and Health (NIOSH) provide capacity-building technical assistance to eliminate silicosis in the Americas.
-The Americas Silicosis Initiative was born as a partnership among WHO, PAHO, ILO, Chile, Brazil, and Peru.
+The Americas Silicosis Initiative was born as a partnership between WHO, PAHO, ILO, Chile, Brazil, and Peru.
 This initiative is the first regional approach to mitigate silicosis and is based upon sharing expertise to benefit workers and communities of many countries.

-In 2007, the Peruvian National Institute of Health/National Center for Occupational Health and Environmental Protection (CENSOPAS) asked NIOSH for training to measure occupational exposure to heavy metals (e.g. lead, cadmium, arsenic, selenium) and crystalline silica, control banding and to describe the adverse health effects of crystalline silica exposure.
+In 2008, the Peruvian National Institute of Health/National Center for Occupational Health and Environmental Protection (CENSOPAS) asked NIOSH for training to measure occupational exposure to heavy metals (e.g. lead, cadmium, arsenic, selenium) and crystalline silica, to describe and record the adverse health effects of crystalline silica exposure as well as control banding.
 A NIOSH team of experts provided a comprehensive 40 hour technical short course at CENSOPAS for CENSOPAS professionals, PAHO, and organizations in Colombia, Venezuela, and Bolivia.